Devere-Anthony/F1-App/README.md

 2. Install Node.js.
 3. Run 'npm install' in the local machine's terminal where the file package.json is located to install the dependencies located in the package.json file.
 4. After the packages and dependencies have been installed, run the command 'node index.js'
+5. Navigate to http://localhost:3000 to see the build application.